The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Strongly coupled plasmas confined in quadrupole and multipole electrodynamic traps

-The a.c. voltage $U_{\omega}$ is applied to the trap electrodes as follows: two diagonal electrodes are supplied with an a.c. voltage $U = U_{\omega}\cos({\omega}t)$, while the other two electrodes are supplied at $\tilde{U} = U_{\omega}\sin({\omega}t)$.
+The a.c. voltage $U_{\omega}$ is applied to the trap electrodes as follows: two diagonal electrodes are supplied with an a.c. voltage $U = U_{\omega}\cos({\omega}t)$ while the other two electrodes are supplied at $\tilde{U} = U_{\omega}\sin({\omega}t)$.
 The trapping voltage frequency is ${\omega}= 2 \cdot \pi f$ (as shown in Fig.~\ref{fig:trap}).
-The setup generates an oscillating electric field inside the trap.
-The equipotential surfaces of the electric field for three different instances of time : $t = \frac 14 \pi$, $\frac 34 \pi$, $\frac 54 \pi$ are illustrated in Fig.~\ref{fig:surface}.
-In order to prevent dust particle escape from the trap, a d.c. voltage $U_{end}$ is supplied between the endcap electrodes that repels particles towards the inner volume of the trap.
+The setup generates an oscillating electric field inside the trap, whose equipotential surfaces for three different instances of time : $t = \frac 14 \pi$, $\frac 34 \pi$, $\frac 54 \pi$, are illustrated in Fig.~\ref{fig:surface}.
+In order to prevent dust particle escape, a d.c. voltage $U_{end}$ is supplied between the endcap electrodes that repels particles towards the inner volume of the trap.